sarathkumar365/web3_wallet/README.md

             |-->    create functionality to grab data stored in browser and view them if they exists.
             |
             |-->    Fix the components width alteration when new components are added / which addressed arre hidden/not hidden.
+            |
+            |-->    Implement BLOCK to NOT  be able to go to '/wallet' page if there is no mnemonics.
+                    |
+                    |--> Check if there is already wallets existing in browser.
+                    |--> I no, redirect to home '/'

 <--MORE IDEAS-->